rdok/stemfyla/README.md

 ##Tools
 - [bower](http://bower.io/) Web sites are made of lots of things — frameworks, libraries, assets, utilities, and rainbows.
 Bower manages all these things for you.
+- [composer](https://getcomposer.org/)Composer is a tool for dependency management in PHP.
+It allows you to declare the dependent libraries your project needs and it will install them in your project for you.

 ## Source
 - [T0021-airpair-angularjs-tutorial](https://github.com/airpair/T0021-airpair-angularjs-tutorial)